The Pros and Cons of Using Recycled Plastic Bricks to Build

 Plastic is an excellent thermal insulator because it’s a poor conductor of heat.
 Unlike metals, plastics don’t have free electrons to conduct heat.

-A thermal insulation test revealed that recycled plastic bricks have a U-value of 0.25 Watts per meter Kelvin (W/m²K).
+A thermal insulation test revealed that recycled plastic bricks have a U-value of 0.25 Watts per square-meter Kelvin (W/m²K).
 This is ten times better than conventional clay bricks that have an average U-value of 2.94 W/m²K.

 The above features make recycled plastic bricks ideal for building in very hot or cold climates and regions with large temperature variations.